microsponsors/erc-721/test/TEST_CASES.md

 ## Local Setup

-Start ganache in one terminal locally, then deploy and start truffle console in another.
+Start ganache in one terminal locally via `$ ganache-cli -p 8545 `, then deploy and start truffle console in another.

 Assumes the companion Registry smart contract is already deployed.
 Update its deployed address in this repo: `/migrations/2_deploy_contracts.js`.

 ```
-$ ganache-cli -p 8545
 $ npm run deploy
 $ truffle console --network development
 > Microsponsors.deployed().then(inst => { m = inst })